-e.
+d.
 Statement of Scholarship

 This narrative will highlight the significance of the candidate's scholarship, using criteria from the candidate's discipline as evidence.
 The candidate should expound on the relevance of publications, presentations, and other examples of scholarship listed on the CV.
-The candidate should explain how their scholarship contributes to regional, national or international prominence, appropriate to rank.
-If the candidate's scholarship includes activities that contribute to student success, the candidate should explain those contributions.
-Format: maximum one single-spaced page, Calibri 12 points.
+The candidate should explain how their scholarship contributes to regional, national, or international prominence, appropriate to rank.
+If the candidate's scholarship includes activities that contribute to student success or professional development, the candidate should explain those contributions.
+Format: maximum one single-spaced page, Calibri 12 point.